nashvillefcc/mentor-night-site/CONTRIBUTING.md

 When contributing to this repository, please notify us first before assigning yourself to the ticket.
 We can be contacted via Discord or GitHub.
 See the [task board](https://github.com/nashvillefcc/mentor-night-site/projects/1) for a list of features and bugs we're working on.

-## Pull Request Process
+## Review Process

-Please create pull requests against our `develop` branch.
+When an issue is complete and ready for review, please create a pull request from your feature branch to our `develop` branch.
+Each issue should correspond to a single pull request.
+We require at least 2 approvals from other developers, and 1 of those must be a senior developer.

 You can use the following template for your PR description:

 ```txt
 Resolves #[Replace with issue number]